andrewcooke/Drawing.jl/README.md

 1. **Scopes** introduce *attributes*, may include either nested *scopes* or *actions*, and may trigger some process (like stroking or filling a path) at the end.
-For example, `with()` is a scope that intrduces attributes, but does not trigger any process on closing.
+For example, `draw()` is a scope that introduces attributes, includes actions, and triggers a stroke on closing.

 2. **Attributes** modify the Cairo context for the duration of the scope.
 For example, `Ink()` sets the Cairo source for the scope.